 Initially, we would have loved to have focused all of our carbon off-setting in the UK, however there just isn’t enough room for it!
 To offset 20 tonnes per year, we’d need approximately 1000 fully grown trees per year.
 As a result we decided to split the focus between the UK and overseas where we could both contribute to replanting of trees and the overall picture for a sustainable future.
 We (at the Committee) think the programmes are excellent and would like the club to support.

-At the AGM (Nov 2021), we will ask the members if they are happy add a bit more to the cost of membership to contribute to towards doing this yearly.
-If you are a member and you are reading this, please keep an eye out for the AGM email in the run up!
+At the AGM (Nov 2021), we asked our members if they were happy add a bit more to the cost of membership to contribute to towards doing this yearly.
+In conclusion, there was a resounding yes!

 Trees for Life